AlanLuu/lox-go/README.md

     - `hex(num)`, which converts the specified integer `num` into its hexadecimal representation as a string prefixed with "0x"
     - `input([prompt])`, which writes the value of `prompt` to standard output if it is provided and reads a line from standard input as a string without a trailing newline and returns that string
         - Pressing Ctrl+C will throw a keyboard interrupt runtime error, and pressing Ctrl+D will cause this function to return `nil`
+    - `iterator(iterable)`, which returns an iterator object from the specified iterable type and throws a runtime error if the argument is not an iterable type
+        - Iterator objects have the following methods associated with them:
+            - `iterator.hasNext()`, which returns `true` if there are more elements to be iterated over and `false` otherwise
+            - `iterator.next()`, which returns the next element in the iterator
+                - If the iterator has no more elements, calling this method will throw a runtime error with the error message `"StopIteration"`
     - `len(element)`, which returns the length of a buffer, dictionary, list, set, or string
         - Buffers: the length is the number of elements in the buffer
         - Dictionaries: the length is the number of keys in the dictionary